hi-its-sree/tnsdcgenai/README.md

-Fake News Detection using LSTM
+Fake News Classifier using LSTM
 This repository contains code for detecting fake news using Long Short-Term Memory (LSTM) networks.
 The LSTM model is implemented using TensorFlow and Keras.
 The model is trained on a dataset containing news articles labeled as either real or fake.

 Dataset